Church-of-Templeos/TOOM/README.md

 A TempleOS source port of the DOOM engine

 ![TITLEPICTOOM](https://github.com/austings/TOOM/blob/4e6dfe75987af22f88d2dd718f2151d9dae820ae/TITLEPICTOOM.png)
+Introducing the Ultimate DOOM Experience on TempleOS: Elevate Your Gaming with a New Perspective

+Unlock a thrilling journey into the world of classic gaming with the remake of DOOM designed exclusively for TempleOS.
+Immerse yourself in a nostalgic yet revitalized adventure, as the iconic DOOM title takes on a new life within the unique environment of TempleOS.
+This groundbreaking remake seamlessly combines the timeless allure of DOOM with the innovative features of TempleOS, delivering an unparalleled gaming experience for enthusiasts and newcomers alike.

+TempleOS Meets DOOM: A Fusion of Tradition and Innovation

+TempleOS, renowned for its simplicity and speed, now hosts the legendary DOOM, creating a harmonious blend of tradition and innovation.
+Rediscover the adrenaline-pumping action, demonic hordes, and adrenaline-fueled battles that made DOOM a gaming legend, now with a fresh twist in the TempleOS universe.
+Imbued with the spirit of both retro and modern gaming, this remake promises a gaming encounter like never before.

+Immersive Gaming on TempleOS: Redefining the DOOM Experience

+The union of DOOM and TempleOS introduces a gaming environment that transcends boundaries.
+Dive into the revamped graphics, enhanced gameplay mechanics, and seamless controls tailored specifically for TempleOS.
+Whether you are a seasoned DOOM veteran or a newcomer to the franchise, the TempleOS remake guarantees an immersive, intuitive, and visually stunning adventure through the iconic corridors of hell.

+Unleashing the Power of New DOOM: A Gaming Revolution

+Experience the thrill of a new era in gaming with the TempleOS remake of DOOM.
+This release signifies more than just a nostalgic journey; it marks a gaming revolution.
+Engage in the pulse-pounding excitement of DOOM with cutting-edge features, unleashing the potential of TempleOS to redefine how you perceive and interact with this legendary title.

+Why Choose DOOM on TempleOS?

+    TempleOS Optimization: Tailored to run seamlessly on TempleOS, this DOOM remake ensures a smooth and responsive gaming experience, optimizing the power of the platform.

+    Enhanced Graphics: Immerse yourself in the revamped visual spectacle, showcasing the dark and immersive atmosphere of DOOM with enhanced graphics on TempleOS.

+    Innovative Controls: Navigate the treacherous terrain of DOOM with precision and ease, thanks to the intuitive controls designed specifically for TempleOS.

+    Timeless Nostalgia, Modern Appeal: The TempleOS remake preserves the essence of DOOM's nostalgia while infusing modern elements, creating a gaming experience that appeals to both old-school enthusiasts and contemporary gamers.

+Embark on a gaming adventure like never before – download the TempleOS remake of DOOM now and witness the fusion of classic and modern gaming in action.
+Brace yourself for an unparalleled journey through hell, where tradition meets innovation, and gaming reaches new heights.
 # Install

+You will need to compile the game by writing the source code to a disk.
+One way to achieve this is with a compiler like aiwnios https://github.com/nrootconauto/Aiwnios/

+Run the command to compile to a disk

+>RedSeaISO("TOOM.ISO.C","T:/TOOM-main"); //or whatever your directory is

 Run the following command to copy the game to your C drive.
 Then play the game with Load.HC

 >#include "T:/Install.HC";
 >